Curtis Mayfield: Influence

 Mayfield was among the first of a new wave of mainstream black R&B performing artists and composers injecting social commentary into their work.
 This "message music" proved immensely popular during the 1960s and 1970s.

 Mayfield taught himself how to play guitar, tuning it to the black keys of the piano, giving the guitar an open F-sharp tuning that he used throughout his career.
-He primarily sang in falsetto register, adding another flavor to his music.
-This was not unique in itself, but most singers sing primarily in the modal register.
-His guitar playing, singing, and socially aware song-writing influenced a range of artists, including Jimi Hendrix, Bob Marley, Tracy Chapman, Sly Stone, Marvin Gaye, Stevie Wonder and Sinead O'Connor.
+He primarily sang in falsetto register.
+His guitar playing, singing, and socially aware song-writing influenced a range of artists, including Jimi Hendrix, Bob Marley, Tracy Chapman, Sly Stone, Marvin Gaye, Stevie Wonder and Sinéad O'Connor.

-In 2017, it was reported that Lionel Richie had secured the rights to produce a Curtis Mayfield biographical film.
-In a statement he said, "I'm so grateful to be working closely with [Mayfield's widow] Altheida Mayfield, [son] Cheaa Mayfield and the Curtis Mayfield Estate and couldn't be happier to be moving forward on this amazing project about a one-of-a-kind music genius."
-Altheida Mayfield added, "It's time to celebrate and re-evaluate Curtis' legacy.
-For years, too many others have tried to claim what he alone did.
-He was a genius, always stood on his own."
+In 2017, it was reported that Lionel Richie had secured the rights to produce a biographical film about Mayfield.
+Richie said, "I'm so grateful to be working closely with [Mayfield's widow] Altheida Mayfield, [son] Cheaa Mayfield and the Curtis Mayfield Estate and couldn't be happier to be moving forward on this amazing project about a one-of-a-kind music genius."